Everyone knows what a product description is.

 Gaining just a single insight could be all it takes to overtake your competition.

-How One Company Lost Money by Adding Product Descriptions
+How One Company Actually Lost Money by Adding Product Descriptions

 A company once “improved” one of their product pages by adding copy and…didn’t improve sales.